 In order to fulfill the requirements of the degree regulations, and the expectations of Engineers Australia and the Institution of Engineers Malaysia, all engineering students must complete twelve weeks of approved engineering work experience and submit a written report detailing the experience.
-The industrial training must be completed before the degree can be conferred and it is undertaken during the summer vacation (mid-November to February), after completing three years (6 semesters) of studies and before complete academic studies.
-Therefore, February intake students will undertake their training after semester 6 studies and July intake will undertake theirs after semester 7.
+The industrial training must be completed before the degree can be conferred and it is undertaken during the summer vacation (mid-November to February), after completing three years (5 semesters, 120 credit points) of studies and before complete academic studies.

 In preparation for the industrial training, students are strongly encouraged to:

 - Download a copy of Industrial Training Guidelines from Moodle.

 - Attend the Industrial Training Briefing specially conducted for engineering students in August each year.

 - Consult the respective Industrial Training Advisors should there be any queries:

 - Chemical Engineering – Dr Low Liang Ee

 - Electrical and Computer Systems Engineering – Dr Patrick Ho